-Grammar rule 35 defines literal strings as a double-quoted sequence of characters, e.g., "abc".

-The literal string "abc" is mapped to the semantic domain as a sequence of three Unicode characters a, b, and c, written "abc".
+The literal string "abe" is mapped to the semantic domain as a sequence of three Unicode characters a, b, and c, written "abe".
+The literal string "abe" is mapped to the semantic domain as a sequence of three Unicode characters a, b, and c, written "abc".
+The literal "\U01F40F" mapped to a sequence of one Unicode character written "o" corresponding to the code point U+1F40E.